 I traveled backwards in time.
-The time sickness returned, but in reverse order; now matter reentered my body and that’s all I have to say about that.
+The time sickness returned, but in reverse order; now matter was re-entering my body.
 Next I tried crawling forward in slow motion, reliving the horrible sickness as a byproduct.
-It had already happened and if I didn’t move past this section of the past, I’d keep getting sick.
-I couldn’t choose where I looked in space, but I was beginning to see further and further in time in either direction.
-Like a dreamer thrust abruptly into the light, my “eyes” were adjusting slowly to the brightness.
+It had already happened, and would continue to happen if I didn’t move past this section of the past.
+I couldn’t choose where I looked in space, but I was beginning to see further and further in time in either direction; I was a dreamer thrust abruptly into the light and my “eyes” were adjusting slowly to the brightness.

 I felt a new discomfort.
 Not from time sickness, but because I realized something horrifying to a creature who is accustomed to navigating space rather than time:

-I had no control over any events that occurred, or would occur, or that were occurring.
+I had no control over any of the events that had occurred, or that would occur, or that were occurring.
 I always walked along the same sidewalk.
-I could sprint through time, but it was a loop.
-I was stuck on the time line of a loop bearer—I could race through the days, but I did the same thing every day.
-Thoughts passed through my mind, but I was only a master of time and these thoughts were reactions to my surroundings, I just felt them blossom and float on by.
+I could sprint through time, but it was a loop, and the sidewalk an infinity treadmill.
+I was stuck on the timeline of a loop bearer—I could race through the days, but I did the same thing every day.
+Thoughts passed through my mind, but I was only a master of time and these thoughts were reactions to my surroundings; I just felt them flower and float on by.
 They were looping too.
-It had been hard to see that when time was ticking along normally, but when I sped my time line up, there were patterns.
+It had been hard to see that when time was ticking along normally, but when I sped my timeline up, there were patterns.
 I could see loops everywhere.
 If I could’ve screamed, I would’ve, but my emotions and actions were tied to space, and I was only a passenger in that respect.
 So I did the only thing I could do: I floored time.
 The pedal was on the ground, and the hours hurtled by.
 I felt sick, but I also felt one of the loops bending.
-It strained, and it stretched, and about 20 days of walking later, it broke.
+It strained, and it stretched, and about 20 hours of walking later, it broke.
 I slowed time to a crawl as the hour of its break neared, the moment shining on the future’s horizon like a beacon of hope.
-That was the hour that I realized I could control the speed at which the events unfurled, but whatever was going to happen was going to happen and I could only choose to view them or fast-forward over them.
-On that hour I chose to break one of my loops.
+That was the hour linked to the moment I realized I could control the speed at which the events unfurled, but whatever was going to happen was going to happen and I could only choose to view them or fast-forward over them.
+Yet somehow, knowing all of that, on that hour I chose to break one of my loops.
 I chose to step off the sidewalk.

 I threw up.
-I threw up, but I did so on the surface of the moon, and the best part about all this throwing up was that I didn’t know why I’d done it.
+I threw up, but I did so on the surface of the Moon, and the best part about all this throwing up was that I didn’t know why I was doing it.
 I had forgotten the sidewalk.
 Time was ticking again.
-I was of master of space, and my timeline was hidden once more from me.
+I was of master of space and my timeline was hidden once more from me.

-Not long after, I found an American flag planted in the ground near a small crater.
+I found an American flag planted in the ground near a small moon dimple.
 Resting my back against the flag, I reclined as best I could and looked at the little ball.